 What is the Most Environmentally Friendly Water Heater Temperature?

-According to the EPA (Environmental Protection Agency), the optimal water heater temperature setting for a happier planet and safe usage is 120 degrees Fahrenheit.
+According to the EPA (Environmental Protection Agency), the optimal water heater setting for a happier planet and safe usage is 120 degrees Fahrenheit.
 However, water heaters still account for about 17 percent of your home’s energy bill (DirectEnergy.com).
 Moreover, as mentioned earlier, for every ten degrees over 120, you will increase your energy consumption by three to five percent.

 Still, Having Trouble?
 Contact General Service Plumbing